jstnck/sports-analytics-pipeline/docs/data-model-old.md

+This data model refers to the previous archecture.
+TODO: update data model

 # Data model (minimal)

 This file lists the DuckDB tables and their columns used by the project.
 It's intentionally minimal — see `schema.py` for the authoritative SQL schema definition.
 Tables are created automatically by dlt during data ingestion.